Stingrays (Cell-Site Simulators): An In-Depth Analysis

 RCMP Confirmation

-In April 2017, the Royal Canadian Mounted Police acknowledged it had 10 IMSI-catcher devices operated by a special unit, and that they were used 19 times in 2016 (only under warrant after a law change).
+In April 2017, the Royal Canadian Mounted Police acknowledged it had 10 IMSI-catcher devices operated by a specialized technical investigation services unit, and that they were used 19 times in 2016 (only under warrant after a law change).
+The RCMP had previously denied possessing these devices for years before this admission.
+Internal documents later revealed these devices had actually been in use since at least 2005, raising questions about oversight and transparency.

 Parliament Concerns

-Journalists discovered signals of IMSI catchers around Parliament in Ottawa, spurring an investigation.
+Journalists discovered signals of IMSI catchers around Parliament in Ottawa, spurring a national security investigation.
 RCMP and the domestic spy agency CSIS denied those were theirs, implying possible foreign or illicit use.
+This incident prompted emergency security briefings for parliamentarians and raised concerns about espionage activities targeting government officials.
+The CBC and Radio-Canada investigation documented suspicious cellular activity consistent with IMSI catchers in multiple tests around federal buildings.

 Municipal Police